zhiyuzz/zhiyuzz.github.io/index.md

 ## Research

-The latest versions are available on arXiv.
-The code of my published papers is on Github.

  - [**Optimal Parameter-free Online Learning with Switching Cost**](https://arxiv.org/abs/2205.06846)<br>
 **ZZ**, Ashok Cutkosky, Ioannis Paschalidis.<br>
 NeurIPS 2022.
 Also presented at ICML 2022 workshop.